 From what I understand and from what we experienced on board the Adonia, it’s unlike your standard cruise ship where there are multiple restaurant choices, casinos, live stage shows and whatever else is offered on those ginormous floating cities.
 The Fathom experience is about thoughtful reflection and volunteerism.
 And, ping-pong.

 When I think of volunteerism I think of the Peace Corps.
 While in the Dominican Republic we volunteered our time at Chocal and it turned out that a young man – who helped to facilitate our visit – was actually a Peace Corps volunteer and had been at Chocal for two years.
 And, as it turned out since his two years of service was ending, he would soon be joining the Fathom impact activity staff.
 He explained to me that Chocal no longer qualified for Peace Corps volunteers because the women’s cooperative is able to operate on its own.

 If someone asked me to define voluntourism, I would say it’s about traveling for a length of time, or taking a vacation, and spending a portion of time volunteering in some capacity.
 Fathom, asserts the company is not about voluntourism, but rather long-term holistic impact.
 And yet, we took a vacation and spent a portion of our time volunteering.
 The difference, I suppose, is that the Adonia will dock at Amber Cove every other week bringing up to 704 passengers.
 That’s a lot of volunteers.
 Maybe too many?

 A traveler on the Adonia can participate as much as he/she would like or not at all.
-It is certainly possible to book a cruise to the Dominican Republic without participating in the impact activities, but that would somewhat defeat the purpose.
+It is certainly possible to book a cruise to the Dominican Republic without participating in the impact activities.
+Seemingly though, that would somewhat defeat the purpose.
 While at sea there are a plethora of activities in which one can participate and everyone on ship is assigned to a co-hort group.

 Overall Volunteer Impact